GloriaGio/vqa-stm32mp2/README.md

 - **Tutorial** – overview of the model architectures, dataset preparation, and training procedure, providing all the necessary information to reproduce the VQA models adapted to STM32MP2.
 - **Usage** – instructions on how to install, train, and evaluate the models.
-- **Code Details** – overview of the repository structure and implementation.
+- **Code Details** – additional details about the code implementation.

 ---